Kekkodf/pypantera/README.md

 - **Mahalanobis**: The parameters for the Mahalanobis mechanism are the following:
     - `--lam`: The lambda value for the Mahalanobis norm (default float: 1)
 - **VickreyCMP/VickreyMhl**: The parameters for the Vickrey mechanism are the following:
-    - `--t`: The treshold value for the Vickrey mechanism (default float: 0.75).
+    - `--t`: The threshold value for the Vickrey mechanism (default float: 0.75).
 Eventually, if you use the `VickreyMhl` mechanism, you can also use the `--lam` parameter to set the lambda value for the Mahalanobis norm (default float: 1)
 - **CusText**: The parameters for the CusText mechanism are the following:
     - `--k`: The number of neighbouring words to consider for the sampling (default int: 10)
-    - `--distance | -d`: The distance metric to use for the sampling (default str: 'euclidean')
+    - `--distance | -d`: The distance metric to use for the sampling (default str: 'Euclidean')
 - **SanText**: The parameters for the SanText mechanism are only the general ones.
 - **TEM**: The parameters for the TEM mechanism are the following:
     - `--beta`: The beta value for the exponential mechanism (default float: 0.001)